luglifilho/luglifilho/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently studing JavaScript
+- 🔭 I’m currently studing TypeScript

 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...